yydcdut/SlideAndDragListView/README.md

         });
 ```

-`public void onSlideOpen(View view, int position)`.
-The parameter `view` is the ListView item that is slide open, and the parameter `position` is the position of the view in the list.
+`public void onSlideOpen(View view, View parentView, int position, int direction)`.
+The parameter `view` is the ListView item that is slide open, `parentView` here is SDLV, `position` is the position of the view in the list, and the parameter `direction` is the item slided direction.

-`public void onSlideClose(View view, int position)`.
-The parameter `view` is the ListView item that is slide close, and the parameter `position` is the position of the view in the list.
+`public void onSlideClose(View view, View parentView, int position, int direction)`.
+The parameter `view` is the ListView item that is slide close,`parentView` here is SDLV, `position` is the position of the view in the list, and the parameter `direction` is the item slided direction.

 # Permission